Saturday 11th May 2019 at the Vaudeville Theatre, London.

 Sarah Seggari never misses an opportunity for hilarity; her characters are fearless wise-cracking types with no inhibitions and an undisguised glee in smashing expectations of her conduct.
 Tanika Yearwood is another gem.
 Across roles of Lady Anne Clifford, Lord Collins and one of the more forceful river women, she nails her moments to shine and to raises big laughs.

 Nadia Albina darkly represents for the privileged women blinkered to their reality in the layered Lady Katherine Howard while Anna Andressen is wonderful as the imperious Lady Mary Sidney.
 A real highlight is Sophie Stone’s take on Lady Margaret Clifford’s general shining rebellion culminating in a scene which is milked to the last drop (chalice included), prompting vocal audience support.

 Onwards!
 Amanda Wilkin is a joy to watch.
 As poor hushed and closeted Alphonso in his pink tights and permanent tortured ear to ear smile, she is never anything less than pure gold in the role.
 As with most of Malcolm’s characters, Alphonso too gets his gentler moments and in a particularly poignant scene Malcolm gives due to the silent comrades in arms of the disenfranchised women: the gays.
 Be you ‘other’ to hetero-normative white male society in any way, your hand is held and your pain given validation in this play.

-And finally, Jenni Maitland can forever go forth and brag about leading one of the greatest moments of Emilia the play: a genius sequence in Act 1 taking the court to the club scene (not literally of course).
+And finally, Jenni Maitland can forever go forth and brag about leading one of the greatest moments of Emilia the play: a genius sequence in Act 1 taking the court to the club scene.
 Maitland’s Countess of Kent trains women for their debut into the hunting ground of court.
 To liven up this education, Malcolm crafts a brief musical number of pure comic genius with resounding truth at its roots and Maitland’s leading of this highlight is fantastic.
 Gerstein’s versatile music births this brilliant contemporary snippet and Anna Morrissey’s choreography translates Gerstein’s work into a sequence of fire and sardonic sass.
 Brilliant.